 Why buy the Black Shark 2?

-The Black Shark 2 is the best gaming smartphone currently available.
+The Black Shark 2 is the best gaming smartphone currently available and a great Android phone.
 It offers immense value, being a few hundred quid cheaper than the Razer Phone 2 and Asus’ ROG Phone, whilst boasting far better benchmark results.

 There’s also a smattering of cool gaming features here, from the Master Touch controls and excellent cooling system to the optional controllers and other accessories.
 There are also numerous features here that will excite non-gamers, including an AMOLED display, a super-responsive in-display fingerprint scanner, and a lengthy battery life that sees the Black Shark 2 easily survive a full day.